Calif. Government Code §§12950, 12950.1

 In the case of a temporary employee employed by a temp agency to work for a client, it is the temp agency’s responsibility to provide this training.

-An employer who provides this training to an employee after January 1, 2019 is not required to provide it again before the January 1, 2020 deadline.
+An employer who provides this training to an employee in 2019 is not required to provide it again until two years thereafter.

 Information equivalent to the DFEH’s information sheet on sexual harassment, which an employer may provide to employees in lieu of the DFEH’s information sheet, needs to include a web link to the sexual harassment online training courses on the DFEH’s site.